-About Community Clean Ups
+About Community Clean-Ups

-Community cleanups can include Adopt-A-Highway programs, beach or river cleanups, park, or natural area cleanups.
+Community clean-ups can include Adopt-A-Highway programs, beach or river clean-ups, and park or natural area clean-ups.
 They may be organized by the troop or be part of a community-wide service project.
-While doing this type of community service, you must be aware of the hazards and educate the girls and adults involved.
+While doing this type of community service, you must be aware of the hazards and educate everyone involved.

-Note: Cleanups that are part of a larger sustainable project may qualify as a Take Action project for the girls to complete a Journey.
+Note: Clean-ups that are part of a larger sustainable project may qualify as a Take Action project for Girl Scouts to complete a Journey.

-Community Clean Ups: General Guidelines
+Community Clean-Ups: General Guidelines

-- Always check to see if permission is required from the property owner or government agency. - Hard sole, closed toe, and closed heel shoes are required. - If cleanup is done in an area of vegetation higher than your shoes, long pants and long-sleeved shirts are required to protect against insects, hazardous plants, vegetation, etc. - Adult watchers should have a communication plan using two-way radios or cell phones. - All adult watchers must carry an emergency warning device, air horn, or whistle. - An Emergency Action Plan must be created for the event to include communication plans, and all participants should practice the plan before the cleanup. - Clean Ups are planned during daylight hours, never at night.
-Light reflective gear is helpful even during daylight hours particularly on overcast days. - Permission Forms.
-Cleanup projects require additional information included on permission forms.
-Parents must give expressed permission for the event after having received specific instructions including information on the location and environmental conditions. - In the case of roadway clean-ups, the permission slip must also include how close to the roadway the girls will be working (for example, girls will work no closer than within 10 feet of the roadway's shoulder) as well as the time duration.
+- Always check to see if permission is required from the property owner or government agency. - Hard-sole, closed-toe, and closed-heel shoes are required. - If clean-up is done in an area of vegetation higher than your shoes, long pants and long-sleeved shirts are required to protect against insects, hazardous plants, vegetation, etc. - Adult watchers should have a communication plan using two-way radios or cell phones. - All adult watchers must carry an emergency warning device, air horn, or whistle. - An Emergency Action Plan must be created for the event to include communication plans, and all participants should practice the plan before the clean-up. - Clean-ups are planned during daylight hours, never at night.
+Light-reflective gear is helpful even during daylight hours, particularly on overcast days. - Clean-up projects require additional information, which is included on permission forms.
+Parents/guardians must give expressed permission for the event after having received specific instructions, including information on the location and environmental conditions. - In the case of roadway clean-ups, the permission slip must also include how close to the roadway the group will be working (for example, they will work no closer than within 10 feet of the roadway's shoulder) as well as the time duration.